FREQUENTLY ASKED QUESTIONS

 Do EBTCS Psychiatrists accept insurance?

-EBTCS psychiatrists are currently contracted with Regence and Premera.
+EBTCS psychiatrists provide medication management services.
+They are currently contracted with Regence and Premera.
 If your mental health coverage is provided by either Regence or Premera (Blue Shield or Blue Cross), please provide our office with a copy of your insurance card at the time of your first psychiatry appointment.
-Our office will bill your insurance directly for appointments with our psychiatrists.
+Our office will bill your insurance directly for appointments with our psychiatrists only.
 If our psychiatrists are not contracted with your insurance company, please follow-up with your insurance company about out-of-network reimbursement and claims submission.

 Will EBTCS submit my charges for out-of-network coverage?